1–2 spots available for Q2 · Claim yours

 Why authentication first?
 Every other feature needs it.
 It's a blocker.
 Unblock it fast.

-By the end of day 3, the backend engineer had a working API that the frontend engineer could start hitting.
+By the end of day 3, the API was working and the frontend could start integrating.

 Phase 3: Core Features & Frontend Integration (3–4 weeks)